montagejs/montagejs.org/README.md

-> Note: This site is no longer online.
+> Note: montagejs.org is no longer online.
 The MontageJS docs can now be found here: http://docs.montagestudio.com/montagejs/

 -------------------